eythaann/Seelen-UI/readme.md

 #### Option 1: Installer (Setup.exe)

-Download the latest version from the [Releases](https://github.com/your-username/komorebi-ui/releases) page and run the `setup.exe` installer.
+Download the latest version from the [Releases](https://github.com/eythaann/komorebi-ui/releases) page and run the `setup.exe` installer.
 This is the recommended method for a hassle-free installation experience.

 #### Option 2: Portable Version (.zip)

-If you prefer a portable version, download the `.zip` file from the [Releases](https://github.com/your-username/komorebi-ui/releases) page.
+If you prefer a portable version, download the `.zip` file from the [Releases](https://github.com/eythaann/komorebi-ui/releases) page.
 Extract the contents to a location of your choice, and you're ready to go.

 ### Usage

 Once installed or extracted, simply open the program.
 The easy-to-use and intuitive GUI will guide you through the configuration process.
 Customize your window management experience effortlessly.

-For more detailed information and advanced features, refer to the [Komorebi User Guide](https://lgug2z.github.io/komorebi).
+For more detailed information and advanced features, refer to the [Komorebi UI User Guide](documentation/user_guide.md).

+## Deep Dive into the Maximalistic Fork

+Komorebi UI is not just a fork; it's a maximalistic fork of the original Komorebi.
+This means that it deviates significantly from the simplicity of Komorebi, embracing a more feature-rich approach.
+Unlike a retrocompatible fork, Komorebi UI introduces additional features and is not backward compatible with the original Komorebi CLI.

+### Key Differences

+- **Maximalistic Approach:** Komorebi UI takes a maximalistic approach, providing a comprehensive set of features beyond the simplicity of the original Komorebi.

+- **Enhanced Usability:** The user interface is designed to be more accessible, making it suitable for both developers and non-programmers.

+- **Migration Assistance:** Despite the lack of retrocompatibility, Komorebi UI offers a smooth migration path for users coming from the Komorebi CLI.
+The GUI provides an easy transition, allowing users to leverage the power of Komorebi UI effortlessly.

+### Why Maximalistic?

+The decision for a maximalistic fork stems from the desire to offer a feature-rich experience.
+While the original Komorebi aims to be as simple as possible, Komorebi UI embraces complexity to provide a more versatile and powerful window management solution.

+For more information on specific features and migration details, refer to the [Komorebi UI User Guide](documentation/user_guide.md).

 ## Contributing